Study complementary subjects to become fluent in both.

 Throughout the course, you will have a personal supervisor responsible for guiding your studies.
 In addition to any timetabled sessions, you will meet with your supervisor regularly, and you can also go to them at any time should you have any issues, academic or personal.
 There are problem classes to help you put learning from lectures into practice and weekly one-to-one project supervisions in your final year.

 You will also undertake learning outside of the scheduled timetable.
-This can be through working in the labs, which are accessible 24 hours a day, seven days a week, or through reading recommended materials or working through problems.
+This can be through working in the labs, through reading recommended materials or by working through problems.
 Consequently, you'll need to be self-motivated, self-disciplined and willing to learn outside regular classes.

 As you progress through the course you will develop your skills to become a more independent learner.
 You'll also spend time working on your individual research project later on in the course, in addition to timetabled activity; you will be allocated a project supervisor, with whom you will have regular meetings in addition to timetabled sessions.
 You can go to your supervisor for support and advice regarding your project.